hybby/vagrant-ansible-https/README.md

 from there, you should see a webpage which tests a couple of things and reports back to you.

+if you don't have a browser, you could use `curl https://localhost:$port -k`

 **note:** the certificate installed on each host will flag up as untrusted on your system due to it being self-signed.

 i really wanted to try out [Let's Encrypt!](https://www.letsencrypt.org), but it seems that it's a closed beta at the moment :(